Blendify/blender-manual/blender_docs/manual/sculpt_paint/sculpting/introduction.rst

 instead of dealing with individual elements (vertices, edges, and faces), an area of the model is altered using a brush.
-In other words, instead of selecting a group of vertices, Sculpt Mode manipulates geometry in the brushes region of influence.
+In other words, instead of selecting a group of vertices, Sculpt Mode manipulates geometry in the brush region of influence.

 Sculpt Mode